-Once you have become a certified veterinary assistant, you may find it difficult getting into your desired job because of the required hours and experience a potential employer may be looking for.
-Your externship during the certification process may or may not have provided enough time for the “experience” some employers are seeking.
+Once you have earned your veterinary assistant certificate, you may find it difficult getting into your desired job because of the required hours and experience a potential employer may be looking for.
+Your externship portion of the course may or may not have provided enough time for the “experience” that some employers are seeking.
 If this is the case, volunteering is always welcomed within the veterinary community.
 Volunteer positions can prove to be very enjoyable and rewarding.
 These opportunities will also prove to potential employers your passion and devotion to the veterinary community.

 Hospitals and clinics may be difficult to volunteer at, due to liability concerns, but are not the only locations available.
 Some wonderful opportunities can be found within your local Human Society or shelter.
 Volunteer positions could include nursery caregiver during the kitten season, general caregiver, dog walker, adoptions, foster caregivers, cat socializing, critter care, shelter surgery support, veterinary clinic support, and more.
 Humane Society Veterinary Medical Association (HSVMA) also has opportunities that can help an entire community, like Pet For Life, serving under-served communities.